mherchel/herchel.com/src/blog/vscode/index.md

 It's built on top of [Electron](https://electronjs.org/), which allows for the development of desktop apps using Chromium and Node.

 VSCode occupies the sweet spot between IDE and text editor.
 It's fairly quick to launch &mdash; although not as quick as Sublime Text.
 But, that's not a huge deal.
-I have my editor open all day, as opposed to continually closing and relaunching.
-While the editor is open, it seems just as fast 😎.
+It's quick enough, and I don't frequently relaunch it.
+While the editor is open, the runtime seems just as fast 😎.

 ![Visual Studio Code Screenshot](./vscode.jpg)

-## Visual Studio Code features

-VSCode comes with a number of features enabled out of the box:
+VSCode comes with a number of features enabled out of the box.
+Let's take a look.

-### Better usability than other editors
+## Feature: Better usability than other editors

 VSCode takes into account the *little things* that happen when editing.